Little Marcy

 • "Learning God's Love"; color VHS; 30 mins.

 Compared to the Maranatha crowd and other "shepherding" churches (really cults, mostly on the West Coast), Marcy records are fairly harmless.
 But one has to wonder the effect on children of material that never fails to clear a room of sentient, critically thinking adults.
-It sounds horrible.
-The message mostly is horrible.
-The cuteness is horrible.
-Little Marcy is horrible.
-There are other albums of this type which may be even worse, but Marcy is the most prevalent.
+It's creepy and horrible.
+Sure, other albums of this type are even worse, but Marcy is the most prevalent--the Connie Francis of scary puppet evangelism.
 Approach with caution.

 Buying: Marcy albums rarely turn up in normal record channels; thrift stores are the usual sources.
 The Christmas and Smokey the Bear LPs are "best."
 Unnecessary are Tigner's initial, instrumental, trombone LPs Some Golden Daybreak (Whitney MT-1001) and Marcy Tigner Trombone (Christian Faith MT-1351).
 Between the first five LPs on Corner Stone and the later ones on the Word label, first presses are Zondervan, second are Singcord (parent company of Zondervan), and third are Sunshine Mountain.
 "Don't forget to ask for your free picture of Marcy!"